 - All on-account and Credit Card purchases go through this controlled channel.

 - Preferred Suppliers are promoted internally by our customers, so off-contract / maverick spend is reduced and often eliminated.

-- Unimarket offers hosted catalogs, punchouts or structured RFQ/RFX's instead of phone calls, faxes and intermittent emails.
+- Unimarket offers hosted catalogs, punchouts, and structured RFQ/RFX's instead of phone calls, faxes, and intermittent emails.

 - Unimarket offers cXML feeds for orders and invoices (consistent instant order feeds on approval).